benc-uk/kube-workshop/k3s/05-network-basics/readme.md

 > 📝 NOTE: Labels are optional metadata that can be added to any object in Kubernetes, they are simply key-value pairs.
 The label "app" is commonly used, but has **no special meaning**, and isn't used by Kubernetes in any way

-A YAML manifest for the service is given below:
+Save your YAML into a file `mongo-service.yaml` or use the below YAML manifest for the service:

 <details markdown="1">
 <summary>Click here for the MongoDB service YAML</summary>